haleytheresse/hbd-ange/README.md

     <h1>Happy Birthday, Ange!</h1>

-    <h2>This is a message that I wrote on December 11, 2023.
-You have the choice to not read this if you want.</h2>
+    <p>This is a message that I wrote on December 11, 2023.
+You have the choice to not read this if you want.</p>

 <div class="message-box">